SakisKarakasiliotis/Disney-Movie-Data-Base/README.md

 ### Dialog

 Displays all the available info about one character.
-Uses the native HTML Dialog element in order to take advantage of its great accessibility and ready-made functionality.
+Uses the native HTML Dialog element in order to take advantage of its great accessibility and ready made functionality.

 ### Pagination

-Simple components that provide basic navigation functionality both on pages and results per page configuration.
+Simple components that provides basic navigation functionality both on pages and results per page configuration.

 ### Search

-A component that allows the user to search base on the type of search (name, film, TV show, video game) and a specific keyword.
+A components that allows the user to search base on the type of search (name, film, tv show, video game) and a specific keyword.
 I decided against fetching for results as the user types and added a button (as well as the enter key) as it is in my opinion better for the UX and also better for the server resources (less unnecessary requests).
-The same could be achieved through the use of a debounce mechanism, but I decided against it to keep this simple.
+The same could be achieved through the use of a Debounce mechanism but I decided against it to keep this simple.

 ### Table